stratusadv/dandy/docs/getting_started/why_use_dandy.md

 - Intel schemas constrain the shape and size of the response, allowing you to always interact in python.
 - Eliminates back-and-forth “please format properly” or "make sure to add..." retries.
 - Smaller, purely structured outputs save tokens compared to narrative text.
-- The intel structure alone can act as a guideline or instruction with our increasing the input prompt token count.
+- The intel structure alone can act as a guideline or instruction with out increasing the input prompt token count.

 ## Bots Simplify Interactions